nusofthq/avchat-documentation/joomla-2.md

   We'll get back to that a little bit later.

-  You should now see a message informing you that the AVChat files are missing, because we installed the plugin but not the chat client files.
+  You should now see a message informing you that the AVChat files are missing, because we installed the component but not the chat client files.

   You will need to connect to your server using FTP (or SFTP) in order to upload the files.
   Go ahead and open up your favorite FTP Client: